textpattern/textpattern-toolbelt/README.md

 Add a section to the 'Get started' article when a beta is available (remove it from here at the end of the beta cycle but leave it in its dedicated article for posterity).

+Update the release notes link in 'Get started with Textpattern' to point to the announcement blog post.

 ### Step 18

 Prepare for ongoing development: